Advanced Techniques - Automatic forwarding dependent on the end device

 If newsletters or tasks with a link to an Intrexx page are sent via email,

-then it isn't possible to control whether the recipient opens the link on a
+then it is not possible to control whether the recipient opens the link on a

 mobile device or a desktop PC.
 If the link leads to a page created for desktop

-PCs, then this can't be opened on a mobile device.
+PCs, then this cannot be opened on a mobile device.
 In this case, you have the

 ability to identify which type of device is accessing the target page and then

 to respond accordingly.
 This workshop will show you how.
 Background knowledge

 For this method to work correctly, a desktop as well as a mobile layout

 needs to have been configured.

 Different to the usual approach, a page that serves as a switching point